 - Otherwise well-qualified applicants can correct academic deficiencies with enrollment in appropriate courses or independent study during the first year of graduate studies

 - Applicants from non-English speaking countries must provide Test of English as a Foreign Language (TOEFL) scores

 - Personal statement, including research interests and names of two or three potential Genetics faculty thesis advisors.

 The coursework for the Master of Science degree is formulated with input from the student's guidance committee.
 Students admitted to the M.S. program are required to conduct a research project under the guidance of a faculty adviser, write and submit a thesis based on this research, and pass an oral examination covering graduate courses and thesis.

-5 Year Accelerated Master's Degree Requirements
+Accelerated Master's Degree Requirements

-This accelerated five-year program leading to a combined bachelor and master's degree in genetics is designed for highly motivated and qualified students seeking additional training to further their career goals as a researcher in the life sciences.
+This accelerated program leading to a combined bachelor and master's degree in genetics is designed for highly motivated and qualified undergraduate students seeking additional training to further their career goals as a researcher in the life sciences.